 Morocco is a land of sand and coastline.
 Desert landscapes and mountains dominate the interior of the country, with its cities hiding labyrinthine marketplaces.

-It’s fine to explore when the weather’s mild, but when it’s hot and the sun is beating down on you?
-Mm, not so fun.
+It’s fine to explore when the weather’s mild, but when it’s scorching hot and the sun is beating down on you?
+It can make for a miserable time.
 So we’re helping you decide when the best time to visit Morocco is, with an in-depth look at what’s going on weather (and festival) wise in this North African nation.

-When is The Best Time To Travel To Morocco?
+When is The Best Time To Visit Morocco?

 Thanks to Morocco basically being mainly desert, January is never what you’d consider properly cold.
 Okay, so the night time temperatures might drop to about 8°C in some places, but it’s nothing like many other northern hemisphere countries.

 The average day time temperature for Marrakech, for example, is 19°C. There’s also plenty of sunshine and little rainfall, meaning you’ll have great weather that isn’t too sweltering; perfect for exploring some of the city’s top sights.
-It’s a good time of year if you don’t like a) hot, or b) tourist crowds.
+It’s one of the best times to visit Morocco if you don’t like a) heat, or b) tourist crowds.

 The rest of the country features a nice breeze from the Atlantic ocean, so even in the sun, you feel nice and cool.
 That said, the sun feels nice and warm on the Mediterranean coast.